-The Modes Of The Major Scale - Aeolian
+The Modes Of The Major Scale - Dorian

-The Aeolian Mode is a seven-note scale often used in blues, rock, jazz, and many other musical genres.
-It is also called Natural Minor or Pure Minor.
-Aeolian is considered a minor mode and is always the 6th mode in any major key.
+The Dorian Mode is a seven-note scale often used in blues, rock, and many other musical genres.
+Dorian is considered a minor mode and is always the 2nd mode in any major key.

-Aeolian produces a sad, dark, and mournful sound that is different than minor pentatonic and Dorian.
-It adds melodic half steps and more lick and string bending avenues.
-The scale degrees are 1, 2, b3, 4, 5, b6, and b7.
+Dorian produces a mystical, minor sound that is a bit sweeter than Aeolian.
+The Dorian scale degrees are 1, 2, b3, 4, 5, 6, and b7.
+There is only one note difference between Dorian and Aeolian - the 6th.